Can I get HPV from my partner?

-HPV is really common!
+HPV is really common.
 According to the NHS, most people will get it at some point in their lives, think about warts and verrucas lots of us get from time to time.
-The good news is that the most high-risk types are currently on the decline.

 How do you catch HPV or genital warts?

 The reason HPV is so common is because the virus lives on the skin.
 This means you can catch it simply through skin-to-skin contact.